hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/030_Processor.md

 Imagine a very simple kind of processor: it matches up the items that belong to a _pair_ based on some rule.
 If it receives item A first, it remembers it.
-Later on, when it receives item B, it emits that fact to its outbound edge and forget about the two items.
+Later on, when it receives item B, it emits that fact to its outbound edge and forgets about the two items.
 It may also first receive B and wait for A.

 Now imagine this sequence: `A -- barrier -- B`.
 In at-least-once it